jmoraispk/DeepMIMO/raytracing_guidelines.md

   on the corner of the grid?
 Hypothesis: the 2nd.
   Limitation: our code considers the 2nd option and won't locate points properly.
 -

+In Sionna:
+- Be aware when using the isotropic antenna.
+The UE tilt must not be different from 0.
+  This is because Sionna applies phase rotations even with the isotropic antenna.
+  So, it won't match the other raytracers and can give strange results.